bigskysoftware/_hyperscript/www/docs.md

 * [`ic-action`](http://intercoolerjs.org/attributes/ic-action.html) and all the associated attributes

-The more I looked at it, the more I thought that there was a need for a small, domain specific language for all this, rather than an explosion in attributes and inline javascript.
+The more I looked at it, the more I thought that there was a need for a small, domain specific language for all this, rather than an explosion in attributes and inline javascript, or a hacky custom syntax as with `ic-action`.

 #### The Language